-The deep water bottom fishery in Hawaii represents an ecologically important resource that is exploited both commercially and recreationally.
-Unfortunately, as is the case with most fisheries, the main Hawaiian Islands (MHI) bottom fishery has been over-exploited.
-In 1997 the State’s Department of Aquatic Resources (DAR) implemented a bottomfish management plan that created 19 bottomfish restricted fishing areas (BRFAs) where bottomfishing was prohibited.
+In addition to work on the energetics of deep-sea fishes, our group has also been involved in research to inform management about Hawaii’s deep water bottom fishery.
+This fishery operates from 100-400 meters (shallow compared to many other deep-sea fisheries) and harvests principally six eteline snappers and an endemic species of grouper.
+Together they are called the Deep 7.
+These fishes, which aren’t often considered “deep” by many scientists, represent an ecologically important resource that is exploited both commercially and recreationally.
+Unfortunately, as is the case with most fisheries, the main Hawaiian Islands (MHI) bottom fishery was over-exploited.
+In 1997 the state’s Department of Aquatic Resources (DAR) implemented a bottomfish management plan that created 19 bottomfish restricted fishing areas (BRFAs) where bottomfishing was prohibited.
 This system was reviewed and found inadequate in 2005.
-On July 1, 2007 a new BRFA system was developed which took advantage of a greater knowledge of the distribution of MHI bottomfish habitat.
-The new management system implemented 12 BRFAs (Appendix A) which were selected to both protect selected habitat and to facilitate the recovery of exploited stocks.
+In 2007, a new BRFA system was developed which took advantage of a greater knowledge of the distribution of MHI bottomfish habitat.
+The new management system implemented 12 BRFAs which were selected to both protect selected habitat and to facilitate the recovery of exploited stocks.

 Fisheries biologists at DAR and NOAA’s Pacific Island Fisheries Science Center have emphasized the importance of maintaining baseline and monitoring data on fisheries stocks to assess the efficacy of the new BRFA system.
-As part of this effort, in 2007 the Bottomfish Project was initiated.
-The goal of this project was to monitor the bottomfish populations within a representative subset of 6 BRFAs over a 5-year time period to assess the population impacts of the restricted fishing regulations of the BRFAs.
-These BRFAs are monitored by deploying baited bottom cameras (BotCams) at randomly selected locations within and outside of the BRFAs in depths of 100-300 meters.
+The goal of our project was to monitor the bottomfish populations within a representative subset of six BRFAs over a five-year time period to assess the population impacts of the restricted fishing regulations.
+We monitored the BRFAs by deploying baited bottom cameras (BotCams) at randomly selected locations within and outside of the BRFAs in depths of 100-300 meters.
 The BotCams use only the ambient light and record ~ 45 minutes of activity using a pair of cameras so stereoscopic imagery is available for fish measurements.
-The goal of the BotCam analysis is to assess the efficacy of BRFAs in rehabilitating the MHI bottomfish stocks (changes in relative abundance and sizes).

 From 2007 to 2015, BotCams were deployed in and around seven of the 12 BRFAs as well as inside the boundaries of the Kahoʻolawe Island Reserve.
-Relative abundance, or the maximum number of each species observed in a single frame of video, was determined for more than 1,650 deployments and 4,760 Deep 7 bottomfish were measured.
-Of the four BRFAs monitored for several years between 2007 and 2011, mean fish length, and in some cases abundance, increased for one or more of the most economically important target species (onaga, opakapaka, and ehu) inside nearly all BRFAs, but declined or stayed the same outside.
+In the four BRFAs monitored extensively between 2007 and 2012, mean fish length, and in some cases abundance, increased for one or more of the most economically important target species (onaga, opakapaka, and ehu) inside nearly all BRFAs, but declined or stayed the same outside.
 These changes over time suggest protection had an effect on the bottomfish population.
-Results from continued monitoring of two of these BRFAs (Penguin Bank and Makapuʻu) suggest that Deep 7 species inside these reserves may have begun to spillover the boundary of the BRFAs into neighboring fished areas in the fifth and sixth years of sampling.
+Results from continued monitoring of two of these BRFAs (Penguin Bank, south of Oahu and Molokai, and Makapuʻu, off east Oahu) suggested that Deep 7 species inside these reserves likely were spilling over the boundary of the BRFAs into neighboring fished areas in the fifth and sixth years of sampling.
 An increasing number of trends over the years show relative abundance, fish size, and species richness (number of Deep 7 species observed in a deployment) declined with distance from BRFA; the BRFAs may have been a source of more and larger fish in later years.
-In the eighth sampling year and coincident with confusion over the status of the BRFAs, many of the significant spatial trends at the Penguin Bank BRFA disappeared and may indicate that the benefits of these areas can dissolve relatively quickly when left unprotected.
+In the eighth sampling year, many of the significant spatial trends at the Penguin Bank BRFA disappeared.
+This was coincident with the State making statements about opening the BRFAs and it appears that fishing resumed in this area.
+Our result may indicate that the benefits of these areas can dissolve relatively quickly when left unprotected.

 In addition to the fishery-independent assessment of Deep 7 species, our research resulted in a greater understanding of species-specific habitat preferences and how those preferences may change over the lifespan of the species.
 This information is valuable for making informed management decisions and can help in the refinement of essential fish habitat designations and BRFA design and placement.
 See the references below for more detailed information on the results of our studies.